Parmesh-Weetech/Backend-Nest/README.md

 - this mostly used when we want to make the fields readonly means not editable.

 ## Generics
+- Generics in TypeScript are a tool for creating reusable, flexible, and type-safe components that can work with a variety of data types, rather than a single specific one.
 - generics is about combination of multiple types.
 - generics is about working flexibly with different types.
 - generics means it can work with many types but still maintain type-safety.